top of page

 💰About the cost

-Q: How much is the initial cost?
+Q: How much are the initial move-in costs?

 Q: What are the initial costs?